 Such expanded access to New York's underserved communities will lead to continued growth in adult immunization.
 While preventing disease is a virtue in its own right, it also serves to save significant money in the treatment of illnesses down the road.
 Employers, as premium payers, certainly appreciate the savings but also recognize the benefits of losing less productivity to illness as well.

 Too infrequently in policymaking do we come across a piece of legislation that is simply a win-win.
-This budget provision is an example in that it expands access to underserved communities, promotes public health, saves healthcare dollars and increases business productivity.
-It is for these reasons that The Business Council strongly supports the provisions in S.2507 / A.3007, Part P and urges its inclusion in the Senate and the Assembly proposed budgets.
+This bill is an example in that it expands access to underserved communities, promotes public health, saves healthcare dollars and increases business productivity.
+It is for these reasons that The Business Council strongly supports S.4807 (Stavisky) / A.6476 (Hyndman).